WilliamQLiu/williamqliu.github.io/_posts/2019-02-04-ruby-on-rails.md

 * `vendor` - third-party code (e.g. vendored gems)
 * `.ruby-version` - the default Ruby version

+## Generate vs Scaffold

+To generate models or resources, you can either generate individual models, resources or do this with scaffolding to setup a lot for you

+  rails generate model MyModelName myfieldname:text  # Will generate a model in your 'models' dir and a migration file in 'db/migrate/ dir rails generate controller MyControllerName MyActionName rails generate resource MyResourceRoute name:my_table # Will generate the above model, migration file, as well as controller in `controllers` dir and 'resource' route in 'routes.rb' file rails generate scaffold Micropost context: text user_id: integer  # generates the above, but in controller file, also adds a lot more methods (e.g. GET, POST, PATCH, DELETE)

+Shortcut: `rails g` is the shortcut for `rails generate`
+Note: `rails destroy` (aka `rails d`) does the opposite of `generate` and will undo.

-## Create a new Controller and View
+### Create a new Controller and View

-We need to create a new controller by running the 'controller' generator and telling it we want a controller named 'Welcome' with an action called 'index'
+To manually create items, we need to create a new controller by running the 'controller' generator and telling it we want a controller named 'Welcome' with an action called 'index'

     $ bin/rails generate controller Welcome index